 The internet is awash in suggestions for how to improve focus and concentration and for good reason.
 Focus and concentration difficulties are on the rise related to increases in stress as this 2020 study in the U.S. points out.
 But I really have to ask you, even with detailed suggestions from places like Harvard, who among us is making any real progress?
 Who feels like they have been able to improve focus and concentration or at least maintain a healthy level?
 I (biasedly) think those of us that meditate or practice yoga or tai chi have an advantage.
 But, are you able to carry that oh-so-good feeling throughout the day?
 While technology might be in-part responsible for problems focusing, it also offers a solution in the form of brainwave entrainment.

-The ability to improve focus and concentration is dependent on either removing the stimulus, pattern, or habit that limits attention, or adding activities or habits to extend the period of focus and concentration.
+Brainwave entrainment is the process of listening to competing frequencies that causes the brain to create a new frequency by combining the two.
+It improves the ability to focus and concentrate by removing the stimulus, pattern, or habit that limits attention, or adding activities or habits to extend the period of focus and concentration.
 On average, participants in studies were successful by combining independent activities designed to improve focus with improved habits, such as using brainwave entrainment, during the activity that wanted to concentrate on.

 The benefits of brainwave entrainment are amazing.
 Yet, the number of people who try it out are low because they have never heard of it or are skeptical about the results.
 Brainwave entrainment has the ability to reduce the learning curve and allow anyone to quickly access the power of meditation or improve what they are doing at work.
 I am going to share the research I did to give it a try and how I have benefited from it.